 - Pour the egg mixture back into the pan and bring to a boil.
 Boil two minutes.

-- Pour the butterscotch pudding through a fine mesh strainer into the bowl with the vanilla.
+- Pour the mixture through a fine mesh strainer into the bowl with the vanilla.
 Stir until combined.

 How to Temper Eggs